oracle/python-oracledb/doc/src/api_manual/defaults.rst

         heuristic.

-        At completion of a call to :meth:`oracledb.init_oracle_client()` in Thick mode, the value of :attr:`defaults.config_dir` may get changed by python-oracledb.
+        At completion of a call to :meth:`oracledb.init_oracle_client()` in Thick mode, the value of :attr:`Defaults.config_dir` may get changed by python-oracledb.

 .. autoproperty:: Defaults.driver_name